DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-12-02-updating-the-files-we-send-to-providers-to-assure-claims.md

 ---
 title: Updating the files we send to providers to assure claims
-description: Details of how we iterated the comma separated value (CSV) file for providers to match their needs
+description: Details of how we iterated the CSV (comma separated value) file for providers to match their needs
 date: 2024-12-02
 tags:
   - research